Rules to Better Product Owners

 The Product Owner is responsible for owning the Product backlog.
 See the video on "Do you know how to be a good Product Owner?"

-There are three options for how to add new PBI (Product Backlog item) to the backlog:
+How to add new PBI (Product Backlog item) to the backlog?

-Figure: Good Example - Azure DevOps allows you to enter an item into the backlog, in any priority order
+Use Azure DevOps (E.g. https://ssw.visualstudio.com) as it allows you to enter an item into the backlog, in the preferred priority order.

 Note: You can also create a PBI using Azure DevOps and attach an email directly if needed, without using Team Companion

 "Triage" is a term originally used to describe the assessment of injured persons into a priority order based on the severity and urgency of their injuries.
 While developers don't often deal with real life and death situations, the ability to prioritise and action issues that arise can keep the heartbeat of a project steady and strong.